travis-ci/docs-travis-ci-com/user/environment-variables.md

 ### Global Variables

 Sometimes you may want to use environment variables that are global to the matrix, i.e. they're inserted into each matrix row.
 That may include keys, tokens, URIs or other data that is needed for every build.
-In such cases, instead of manually adding such keys to each `env` line in matrix, you can use `global` and `matrix` keys to differentiate between those two cases.
+In such cases, instead of manually adding such keys to each `env` line in matrix, you can use `global` and `jobs` keys to differentiate between those two cases.
 For example:

 ```yaml
 env: